 Make enough chlorine free water like this for your seed starting nutrient solution also and you will grow better seedlings.
 Use this water with 250 to 300 PPM of the Hydroponic nutrient solution you will be using on your Hydroponic seedlings to really get them off to a healthy start.
 The Ph should be whatever your particular plant calls for.

 Check our Hydroponic PLANT GROWING DATA section for specific Ph and PPM levels for different verities of Hydroponic plants.

 Why not make your own seedling mix?
-We make our own Hydroponic seed starting mix that works great and is easy to make.
+Make our 2 custom Hydroponic seed starting mixes that work great and are easy to make.
 You can even recycle most of it by putting it into the microwave moist for about 4 to 5 minutes and it will be sterilized and ready to use again.

-Here are our formulas for great Hydroponic seed starting growing mix:
+Our 2 custom formulas for Hydroponic seed starting